-- a) Residents are prohibited from changing their assignments or moving into another room/apartment without the preapproved authorization of their community Coordinator or community office. - b) Residents will adhere to and follow the steps of the room change process as outlined by housing assignments. - c) Residents that are found in violation of unauthorized room changes will be subject to student conduct violations, including but not limited to, administrative reassignment, administrative contract cancelation, or conduct contract termination.
+- a) Residents are prohibited from changing their assignments or moving into another room/apartment without the preapproved authorization of their community Coordinator or community office. - b) Residents will adhere to and follow the steps of the room change process as outlined by housing assignments.

+c) Residents that are found in violation of unauthorized room changes will be subject to student conduct violations, including but not limited to, administrative reassignment, administrative contract cancelation, or conduct contract termination.

 Room changes are coordinated with your community office and housing assignments.
 All unauthorized room changes are strictly prohibited.
 Students seeking a room change should visit their community office in their building.
 Room changes that are sought due to a roommate conflict will be addressed through the roommate mediation policy.
+Although we work proactively prior to and upon arrival to establish strong positive roommate connections, there are times where compatibility can be an issue.
+When residents are unable to find a path forward, there is an option to change a housing assignment.
+The Residence Life staff will work with residents and housing assignments who are interested in a room change.
+Our staff is trained and prepared to conduct room changes at any time of the day or evening.
+Please note room changes are contingent upon availability.
+Prices will vary depending on the room type.